Academic Affairs Capital Projects

 Sciences and Engineering

 The evaluation of science and engineering research facilities and capabilities will include the School of Engineering, the College of Arts and Science and the Basic Sciences division of the School of Medicine.
+A key goal will be to optimize future state space planning and adjacencies and align with the Academic Strategic Plan.
+If you would like to provide feedback on this project, please complete this online form.

 Chancellor's Humanities Committee's Report

-Owen Master Planning Underway
+Owen Master Plan